nasanov/zelp/README.md

 ![db_schema](https://github.com/nasanov/authenticate-me/blob/main/planning/db/db_image-v2.png)

 ### Backend
-The application was built using Javascript with a PostgreSQL database.
+The application was built using Javascript with a PostgreSQL database. back end was created using Express.
+It primarily functions as a REST API to provide JSON objects to React.

-### Frontend
-The front end is built using React/Redux and CSS.

 ### Libraries
 - Zelp uses: